chadtopaz/computational-linear-algebra/README.md

 ## Consulting/Speaking

-I have built this public-facing site as a free, shareable public good.
+I have built this public facing site as a free, shareable public good.
 If you are interested in assistance with technical/mathematical aspects of this course or related consulting, please [contact me here](mailto:chad.topaz+consulting@gmail.com).
 If you would like me to speak to your department/institution/organization about curriculum and/or pedagogy (of this course, or of anything else) then please see my [Speaking](http://www.chadtopaz.com/speaking) page and contact me [here](mailto:chad.topaz+speaking@gmail.com).

 [Back to Table of Contents](#table-of-contents)